FaazTechSolutions/ArcoDocs-Docusaurus/my-website/docs/IR-Visa/Visa Request.md

 ### 3. Visa Quota Approval

-  - Quota approval is requested.

-  - Once approved, the request moves to Finance Approve stage.
+  - The request is reviewed and sent for Finance Approval.

   - **Actions :**
     - **Approved -** Request Approved and Moves to Finance Approve stage.